 When you are walking on certain surfaces such as cement, pavement, wood, and flooring you are generally not too worried about slipping and losing your balance.
 However, surfaces will not be this kind out in the wilderness and you may encounter slippery and rough terrain.
 Due to this, do yourself a favor and look for options that provide you with a suitable amount of grip and traction.

 q: Are there options with odor control?

 If you were paying attention to some of the products that made an appearance on this list then you should already know the answer to this question.
-Yes, some models out there will be designed with specific technology to help control odor.
+Yes, some water shoes for hiking out there will be designed with specific technology to help control odor.
 Clearly, the best way to control the odor of any footwear you have is to wash them (and your feet) regularly.
 But, that will be touched on here in a bit.

 q: Should they be tight or loose?

 The answer to this question is they should be neither and this goes for any footwear you own, quite frankly.
 It is a decent question to ask, however, because it can be difficult to know how a pair is supposed to fit you.
 Optimally, the pair you go with will be snug.
 No, being snug is not the same as being too tight as.
 After all, your feet should be stable but, at the same time, they should not be so tight inside your shoes that they are in constant pain.

 This seems like a really stupid question to ask, does it not?
 After all, this guide is all about water shoes for hiking?
 But, due to the nature of their design, you may have assumed that they would not work great for the activity.
 While not all of them will, they need to be optimized for it (with all the features that have been addressed).
 However, even then, you may want to treat them as situational footwear as opposed to your primary footwear.